getify/You-Dont-Know-JS/types & grammar/ch2.md

 ### 32-bit (Signed) Integers

-While integers can range up to roughly 9 quadrillion safely (53 bits), there are some numeric operations (like the bitwise operators) which are only defined for 32-bit numbers, so the "safe range" for numbers used in that way must be much smaller.
+While integers can range up to roughly 9 quadrillion safely (53 bits), there are some numeric operations (like the bitwise operators) which are only defined for 32-bit `number`s, so the "safe range" for `number`s used in that way must be much smaller.

 The range then is `Math.pow(-2,31)` (`-2147483648`, about -2.1 billion) up to `Math.pow(2,31)-1` (`2147483647`, about +2.1 billion).

-To force a number value in `a` to a 32-bit signed integer value, use `a | 0`.
+To force a `number` value in `a` to a 32-bit signed integer value, use `a | 0`.
 This works because the `|` bitwise operator only works for 32-bit integer values (meaning it can only pay attention to 32 bits and any other bits will be lost).
 Then, "or'ing" with zero is essentially a no-op bitwise speaking.

 **Note:** Certain special values (which we will cover in the next section) such as `NaN` and `Infinity` are not "32-bit safe", in that those values when passed to a bitwise operator will pass through the abstract operation `ToInt32` (see Chapter 4) and become simply the `+0` value for the purpose of that bitwise operation.